flokoe/bash-hackers-wiki/docs/syntax/expansion/proc_subst.md

 ```

 This is the normal input file redirection `< FILE`, just that the `FILE`
 in this case is the result of process substitution.
-It\'s important to
+It's important to
 note that the space is required in order to disambiguate the syntax from
 [here documents](../../syntax/redirection.md#here_documents).